pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-ordinal-features.myst.md

 `phcs vs d450`:
 + `c0` wider and higher: possibly a catch-all category because heavily observed too
 + `c3` fewer counts
++ `c4` is not observed: it's missing from the data despite being valid in the data domain

 `phcs vs d455`:
 + `c1` and `c2` look very similar